smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 #### What's wrong with C++ ?

 I will be honest, it took me some time to make this chapter work properly.
-The obvious choice to start with SFML was to interface the assembly program directly with its C++ API.
+The natural choice to interface SFML with our program was to use its C++ API.
-However, it turns out to be quite delicate for several reasons.
+However, it turns out to be quite delicate 😵‍💫 for several reasons.

 We already saw in the [5th chapter](pt6) how to call a function from a C compiled ⚙️ program in our assembly code.
-To do so, our compiled code (object file) just needed to be linked 🔗 to the compiled C code, and we were able to call 📣 our C function without any additional definition.
+To do so, our compiled code (object file) just needed to be linked 🔗 to the compiled C code, and we were able to call 📣 our the function without any additional definition.
-This changes a little bit in C++ as a lot of code is generated from the header files (function definitions, templated functions, etc..).
+This changes a little bit in C++ as some code is generated from the header files (function definitions, templated functions, etc..).
 This code is however only generated to produce a final executable and I was not able ❌ to obtain a compiled version of all the interface functions of the library.

 C is on the other hand a much simpler language where object files contain everything that is needed to call a library's [API](https://en.wikipedia.org/wiki/API).
-This is why a finally decided to rely on the [C SFML binding](https://www.sfml-dev.org/download/csfml/) for this chapter.
+This is why a finally decided to rely on the [C SFML binding](https://www.sfml-dev.org/download/csfml/) for this chapter (note 📝 that it is possible to create C bindings from any C++ library).
 C seems stable enough so that the binding is actually chosen instead of the native C++ API as basis of othe bindings such as the [.NET](https://www.sfml-dev.org/download/sfml.net/) or the [Rust](https://github.com/jeremyletang/rust-sfml) ones.
-Quoting from the .NET bind page : ``"It is built on top of the C binding, CSFML, to ensure maximum compatibility across platforms."``
+Quoting from the .NET bind page :
+> It is built on top of the C binding, CSFML, to ensure maximum compatibility across platforms.